Tired of Reading? Please listen to the blog

 - Proximity to India

-- Similar cuisine and culture as India which can ease a candidate’s stay during the study
+- Similar cuisine and culture to India can ease a candidate’s stay during the study

 - Ukraine follows a 5.8-year course duration